AngeloHYang/Blog/Jan. 2019/A Journey to macOS.md

 ## 1. Keyboard

-The difference between Windows and macOS reveals on their hardwares.
+The difference between Windows and macOS reveals on their hardware.
 For instance, there are keys with different names on their keyboards.

 Windows Keyboard: